couchbase/couchbase-elasticsearch-connector/README.md

 Installation
 ============

+Note that as of Elasticsearch version 2.0, plugins are version specific.
+This means that each minor version of Elasticsearch has a corresponding version of the plugin.
+For example, ES 2.3.1 works with plugin version 2.2.3.1 and so on.

 To install the ES 1.x compatible plugin, run the following command from your ElasticSearch installation folder:

     bin/plugin -i -url http://packages.couchbase.com.s3.amazonaws.com/releases/elastic-search-adapter/2.1.2/elasticsearch-transport-couchbase-2.1.2.zip